cheyannagraham/PlugNPlayPc-s/README.md

 #### Change:
 add product and part names to interface model for display

+[//]: # (Note: Do not remove any elements that were included in the screen.
+You may add any additional elements you would like or any images, colors, and styles, although it is not required.)

+[//]: # (COMPETENT)

+[//]: # (The HTML user interface is correctly customized for the customer’s application.
+The user interface includes the shop name, the product names, and the names of the parts.)

 ---
 ## D.
 ### Add an “About” page to the application to describe your chosen customer’s company to web viewers and include navigation to and from the “About” page and the main screen.

-COMPETENT
+[//]: # (COMPETENT)
-The “About” page added to the application accurately describes the chosen customer’s company to web viewers.
-The application includes navigation to and from the “About” page to the main screen and functions properly.
+[//]: # (The “About” page added to the application accurately describes the chosen customer’s company to web viewers.
+The application includes navigation to and from the “About” page to the main screen and functions properly.)

 ---
 ## E:
 ### Add a sample inventory appropriate for your chosen store to the application.
 You should have five parts and five products in your sample inventory and should not overwrite existing data in the database.